Urban designers create practical and visually pleasing places, including buildings, open spaces, and landscapes

 You would usually specialise in one area, such as:

-- urban environments - towns and cities
+- urban environments in towns and cities

-- rural environments - villages
+- rural environments in villages

-- spatial - parks, open landscapes
+- spatial areas, in parks, open landscapes

 As an urban designer, you'll need to: